finder39/Imgur/README.txt

 Some notes about this app.
+* All rest calls and printed to the console as a curl command.
+This makes it easy to copy/paste calls to a terminal window, etc...
+* All rest responses are printed to the console as well.
+This makes it easy to copy the contents into a JSON lint tool.
 * It stores your Imgur credentials unencrypted in NSUserDefaults (VWWUserDefaults).
 Obviously this would not be good to release to the public.
 Some solutions to this:
 	* Use Keychain to securly store in the system's Keychain.
 Drawback: If the app is uninstalled, your encrypted credentials remain on the device.
 	* Archive with NSKeyedArchiver.
 Store in file, NSUserDefaults, iCloud, CoreData, etc...